To apply for any of our vacancies on the Indeed website, please visit the following link...

 Staff are provided with extensive training, both during their induction period and afterwards.
 This continuing development ensures staff have the correct level of skills and knowledge to carry out their duties to an incredibly high standard.
 We also run annual team building events where staff members from the entire organisation are put together to challenge themselves and bond as a team.

-Our induction period is based on the Social Care Wales Induction Framework and supported by a workbook and lasts for 3 months.
-During this period, staff will have 1:1 supervisions every month.
+Our induction period is based on the Social Care Wales Induction Framework and supported by a workbook and lasts for 6 months.
+During this period, staff are supported by monthly supervision for the first 2 months and then bi-monthly after that.

 Induction is the first piece of learning new staff will undertake.
 It offers guidance and knowledge for staff new to social care work and also for experienced staff moving to a new organisation.
 Staff will learn about Company policies and procedures which will assist them to get the most out of their employment.